maitrix-org/llm-reasoners/examples/ReasonerAgent-Web/README.md

 ## 📖 Documentation
 ### Install
 1. Install [Playwright](https://playwright.dev/docs/intro#installing-playwright).
 You might need to first install [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
+2. Install the browser and dependencyes with Playwright.
+For example, on Ubuntu you can do `playwright install` followed by `npx playwright install-deps`.
+You can skip this step and follow the instructions when prompted later.
-2. Make sure to use Python 3.10 or later
+3. Make sure to use Python 3.10 or later
 ```
 conda create -n reasoners python=3.10
 conda activate reasoners
 ```
-3. Install from Github
+4. Install from Github
 ```
 # Locally install llm-reasoners
 git clone https://github.com/maitrix-org/llm-reasoners.git